China's Xi sets Hong Kong's leaders 'overriding mission' to control COVID - media | Health

 China's Xi sets Hong Kong's leaders 'overriding mission' to control COVID - media

 Lam, who has not confirmed whether she will seek another five-year term as head of the Chinese-ruled city, said she could "not preclude" the possibility of postponing next month's chief executive election.
-No heavyweight contender has yet declared their candidacy, a highly unusual situation just five weeks before an election.
+No heavyweight contender has yet declared their candidacy, an unusual situation just five weeks before an election.

+Lam expressed her "heartfelt thanks" to Xi in a government statement on Wednesday that echoed the Chinese president's words.
+The government said it "must follow the important instructions of President Xi Jinping, take the main responsibility and stabilize the epidemic situation as the overriding task present."

 Hong Kong has adopted the same 'dynamic zero' coronavirus strategy, employed by mainland China to suppress all outbreaks.
 But the speed of the spread of the highly contagious Omicron variant of the virus has left authorities floundering, with Lam saying they can no longer keep up with testing and isolation mandates.

-Dozens of patients were being treated in makeshift open air spaces outside medical centres on Tuesday as several hospitals operated at over 100% capacity.
-Over 12,000 infected patients are waiting to be hospitalised, local broadcaster Cable reported on Wednesday.
-China has said it would help the city boost its testing, treatment and quarantine capacity, and secure resources from rapid antigen kits and protective gear to fresh vegetables.
+Dozens of patients were being treated in makeshift open-air spaces outside medical centers in chilly weather as several hospitals operated at over 100% capacity.
+Over 12,000 infected patients are waiting to be hospitalized, local broadcaster Cable reported on Wednesday.
+China has said it would help the city boost its testing, treatment, and quarantine capacity, and secure resources from rapid antigen kits and protective gear to fresh vegetables.

 However, medical experts have warned cases could surge to 28,000 daily by the end of March amid worries about high levels of vaccine hesitancy among the elderly.
 For Hong Kong's 7.5 million residents, the surge in cases comes amid rising fatigue with the restrictions aimed at protecting them from the pandemic.

-Scores of businesses have been forced to close due to the ongoing restrictions with two cinemas shutting shop this week.
-Industry executives say many businesses cannot continue with financial buffers already depleted from closures over the past two years and anti-government protests in 2019.
-(Additional reporting by Twinnie Siu; editing by Simon Cameron-Moore)
+Scores of businesses have been forced to close due to the ongoing restrictions, having suffered during closures over the past two years and anti-government protests in 2019.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)